Welcome to the Milton Keynes Cancer Patient Partnership

 This includes the Head of Cancer Services, The Lead Cancer Nurse, The Cancer Manager, several senior Macmillan-accredited nurses, a number of consultants and even, when he is able to attend a meeting, the hospital’s Chief Executive.

-We also have links with the following, who may attend our meetings:
+We also have links with the following, who attend our meetings when they can:

 - Hospital Chaplain